 Amongst the gifts he was presented with by the community and former students were an engraved silver tea and coffee set and tray, a “handsome writing desk” and a silver mounted ebony walking stick.

-Clifton’s first teacher, Walter McLaren died in Sydney in 1934 aged 75 and his wife, Sarah in 1964.
+Clifton’s first teacher, Walter McLaren died in Sydney in 1934 aged 75 and his wife, Sarah just short of her 100th birthday in 1964.

 © Copyright Mick Roberts 2014